behw0/data-analysis-projects/README.md

    - Creating detailed sales reports.

 ### SQL
-1. **Complex Queries**
+1. **Analysis of customer profiles**
-   - Writing SQL queries for analyzing large datasets.
+   - Analysis of the profile of customers who buy vehicles.
 2. **Data Manipulation**
    - Using SQL to clean and prepare data.
 3. **Sales Analysis**